nomp-org/libnomp/docs/build.rst

    ./lncfg --enable-opencl --install-prefix ${HOME}/.nomp ./lnbuild

-If the installation is successful, `lnbuild` will prompt you to update the shell configuration file (e.g., `.bashrc`) to set `NOMP_INSTALL_DIR` and append `PATH` variable with `NOMP_INSTALL_DIR/bin`. `NOMP_INSTALL_DIR` environment variable must be set to `libnomp` install directory or should be passed as a command line argument using `--nomp-install-dir` in order to use `libnomp`.
-Setting the environment variable and adding `NOMP_INSTALL_DIR/bin` to `PATH` variable will enable you to use `lnrun` script without using its full path to open documentation, run tests, debug tests, etc. You can avoid this prompt by either providing `--update yes` or `--update no` to the `lnbuild` script.
+It is recommended to update the shell configuration file (e.g., `.bashrc`) to set environment variable `NOMP_INSTALL_DIR` and append `PATH` variable with `NOMP_INSTALL_DIR/bin`. `NOMP_INSTALL_DIR` environment variable must be set to `libnomp` install directory or it should be passed as a command line argument using `--nomp-install-dir` during initialization of `libnomp`.
+Setting the environment variable and adding `NOMP_INSTALL_DIR/bin` to `PATH` will enable you to use `lnrun` script without using its full path to open documentation, run tests, debug tests, etc.
+You can update the shell configuration file automatically by passing `--update-shell` to `lnbuild` script.
 You have to open a new shell in order for changes to take affect in case you update the shell configuration file.

 .. code-block:: bash

    cd libnomp
-   ./lncfg --enable-opencl --install-prefix ${HOME}/.nomp ./lnbuild --update yes
+   ./lncfg --enable-opencl --install-prefix ${HOME}/.nomp ./lnbuild --update-shell

-You can manually set the `NOMP_INSTALL_DIR` variable as well.
-Use `lnbuild --help` to see all the availble options supported by `lnbuild` script.
+Use `lnbuild --help` to see all the available options supported by `lnbuild` script.

 .. code-block:: bash